-This Agreement shall take effect commencing on the date of signing and shall have no retroactive effect or application (except Salary Schedules in Article 14 and Article 26) and shall continue in full force and effect until August 31, 2009, and shall continue automatically for annual periods of one year unless either party notifies the other party in writing in January, 2009, that it desires to amend this Agreement.

-Negotiations shall begin within 30 days following notification for amendment as provided in 36.01.
+- This Agreement shall take effect commencing on October 1, 2017 and shall have no retroactive effect or application, except salary schedules in Articles 14 and 26, and shall continue in full force and effect until September 30, 2021, and shall continue automatically for annual periods of one year unless either party notifies the other party in writing within the period of 90 days before the agreement expires that it desires to amend this Agreement. - Negotiations shall begin within 30 days following notification for amendment as provided in 36.01.
 Proposals having application to an individual College only which the parties to this Agreement agree are appropriate for discussion at meetings directly between a College Committee of three members (as appointed under 7.01) shall be held at mutually agreed dates during the period of one month following receipt of the notification referred to in 36.01.
 Failing settlement, such proposal(s) may then be included as matters for discussion in the negotiations between the parties of this Agreement.